klaarnut/user-docs/en/blog-sharing.md

 ![image](images/blog_sharing/img_facebook_comment_02_editor.png)

-4. Set the widtf of section and number of comments you want them to show on comment section of this post.
+4. Set the width of section and number of comments you want them to show on comment section of this post.

 ![image](images/blog_sharing/img_facebook_comment_03_setting.png)